Division: B – Middle School

 All participants must properly wear eye protection at all times.
 Participants without proper eye protection must be immediately informed and given a chance to obtain eye protection if time allows.
 Participants without eye protection will not compete.
 Each device must pass a safety inspection before operation

 This is a building event.
-Prior to the competition teams will design and build a Rube Goldberg type device that starts in a specified way (a US Quarter dropped into the Device and must initiate the next action) and ends in a specified way (Device may release a golf ball attend to the end of a string that forms a pendulum to strike and release a Stop Sign) (see National Rules for Details).
+Prior to the competition teams will design and build a Rube Goldberg type device that starts in a specified way (a US Quarter dropped into the Device and must initiate the next action) and ends in a specified way (Device may release a golf ball attached to the end of a string that forms a pendulum to strike and release a Stop Sign) (see National Rules for Details).
 Additional points are earned for intervening energy transfers as outlined in the rules.

 The device outer dimensions should be no greater than 60 cm x 60 cm x 100 cm.